+While 15% of the world’s population have a disability, they have largely been ignored by public health research, practice and policy.
+Research clearly shows that on traditional indicators of health, Australians with disability fare particularly badly in global terms – they have the lowest relative income and one of the lowest levels of labour force participation of all the OECD countries.
 An Australian with a disability is more likely to be unemployed, live in inadequate and unaffordable housing, have not completed school, and live in financial stress.
 They may face discrimination in all aspects of their lives including their experience at school, with the health system, getting a job, and their family situation.
 All of these aspects contribute to their poorer health.
 Reducing these inequities would substantially improve the health of Australians with disability.
 Improving their health will also increase the overall health of the population, and significantly reduce health and welfare expenditure.

 Solving the problem of disadvantage

-The Centre of Research Excellence in Disability and Health is a world first; it aims to gather the evidence needed to guide social and health policy reform for people with disabilities in Australia.
-We bring together an interdisciplinary group of researchers with stakeholders from the health and disability sectors, state and federal governments, and disability consumer representative groups – who are embedded in the research design and development.
+Solving the consequent poor health of people with disability requires a robust knowledge base to inform policy reform.
+This is why the CRE-DH is important.
+The Centre of Research Excellence in Disability and Health is a world first; it aims to gather the evidence needed to guide social and health policy reform for people with disability in Australia.
+We are an interdisciplinary group of researchers with stakeholders from the health and disability sectors, state and federal governments, and disability consumer representative groups – who are embedded in the research design and development.

-In collaboration with people with disabilities, service providers, non-government organisations and other stakeholders, we will identify the key and emerging issues affecting Australians with disabilities.
-Based on these ongoing consultations we will document how these vary between people with and without disabilities over time, across different geographical areas and between subgroups of the population.
-Our team is characterised by diversity– from public health academics to disability advocates, health economists and policy analysts–all of whom are focused on reducing disadvantage for people with disabilities.
+In collaboration with people with disability, service providers, non-government organisations and other stakeholders, we will identify the key and emerging issues affecting Australians with disability.
+Based on these ongoing consultations we will document how these vary between people with and without disability over time, across different geographical areas and between subgroups of the population.
+Our team is characterised by diversity– from public health academics to disability advocates, health economists and policy analysts–all of whom are focused on reducing disadvantage for people with disability in Australia.

+A major focus of the CRE-DH is to produce a skilled research workforce in disability and health.
+This means we train early-career researchers to build the research capacity of academics and policy-makers across sectors.
 By bringing together leading academics and stakeholders we aim to produce systematic and comprehensive knowledge base about the policy interventions that offer the best health benefits for people, as well as the best value for money.